My Story

 Visual Arts: Make it Sparkle

-I’ve always had an interest in art.
-When I started learning more about the technical end of photography as a teenager, I became fascinated with seeing the world up close and personal through macrophotography.
-Though I may not have realized it then, photography was my first introduction to science.
-Photography and science both value observing the nuances of the natural world.
-They both show us that no matter how tiny a subject is, there is always something to learn from it.
+Art and science both value observing the nuances of the natural world.
+They both show us that no matter how obscure something is, there is always something to learn from it.
 I want to remind people that there is beauty all around us, from the smallest microbe to the tallest mountains.
 In that way, my goal is to show that art can help convey the beauty of science and that artistic design is just as important as experimental design.

 Science Accessibility

 We are inundated with narratives that portray scientists as all-knowing self-made geniuses.
 This narrative does not help make science or the people behind science accessible.
 My goal is to show people science is not mutually exclusive to any other part of one’s identity.
-To me, science accessibility is not just telling people the basics of science – it is helping people realize that they too can participate in science.
+It is not just telling people the basics of science – it is helping people realize that they too can participate in science.

 Communication & Empathy

 These days, everything is either-or: right or left, religious or atheist, white or black, straight or queer.
-Yet, people, much like science, are never that simple.
+Yet, people are never that simple.
 We are all complex individuals, each with our own stories, experiences, and world views.
-My background in Women and Gender Studies and current MSc research taught me to not only hear voices different than my own, but to empathetically listen to the stories they tell.
+My background in Women and Gender Studies and current PhD research taught me to hear voices different than my own and empathetically listen to the stories they tell.
 As a scientist and as a human being, I believe empathetic listening is crucial in combating the either-or narrative we currently find ourselves in.